Future Faculty Fellowship Program

 - $8,334.00 to $16,667.00 of a master’s award or $11,668.00 to $23,334.00 of a doctoral award results in a 2-year equivalent full-time service commitment.

 - $16,668.00 to $20,000.00 of a master’s award or $23,335.00 to $35,000.00 of a doctoral award results in a 3-year equivalent full time service commitment.

 - To ensure that the KCP Initiative Office is provided with written evidence of service completion from the postsecondary institution or employment at the conclusion of each academic term or year.

 - To advise the KCP Initiative Office within thirty (30) calendar days, in writing, of any change in name or contact information, or withdrawal from the university.

 The State of Michigan has implemented a new KCP FFF application process available online at https://app.leo.state.mi.us/kcpfff.
-The deadline for filing a fellowship application is May 31, 2021.
+The deadline for filing a fellowship application has been extended from May 31, 2021 to June 18, 2021.

 Future Faculty Fellowship Forms

 - FFF Total and Permanent Disability Cancellation Request Form

 - FFF Long-Term Disability Extension or Suspension Request Form